 Several projects are underway to improve on-time performance and travel time on the corridor.
-A new crossover at Webster Grove is complete.
-The Osage River Bridge is under construction.
-Plus, a new west approach to the Merchants Bridge and a third main track through the St. Louis Railroad Terminal are under design.
+A new Osage River Bridge and crossover at Webster Grove are under construction.
+Under design is a third main track through the St. Louis Railroad Terminal and a new west approach to the Merchants Bridge.